owenrbk/ad-lab/README.md

 Enterprise Infrastructure Simulation of Windows Server Active Directory Domain Services, steps with images.

 ## Project Overview
-This lab simulates a Active Directory environment.
-I built a private network & configured core networking services.
+This project involves the end-to-end architecture of a localized Enterprise Infrastructure.
+I implemented a dual-homed Windows Server environment to simulate real-world networking, identity management via AD DS, and automated policy enforcement through Group Policy.

 ## Creating the Virtual Machines
 * I created two virtual machines with Microsoft Hyper-V, allocating 4GB of RAM and 80GB of virtual disk space to each.
 One is the domain controller (DC01) with Windows Server 2022 and the other is a client workstation (CLIENT01) with Windows 10.